 - your name and exact location

-- as much detail as possible about the accident or situation
+- as much detail as possible about the accident or situation.

-and make sure that the information has been received correctly and will be acted upon immediately.
+And make sure that the information has been received correctly and will be acted upon immediately.

-Employers and teachers should undertake a risk assessment, considering every aspect of a dance lesson, rehearsal or performance, and every person involved.
+Employers and teachers should do a risk assessment, considering every aspect of a dance lesson, rehearsal or performance, and every person involved.
 It is good practice to document any risks identified and the agreed measures for eliminating or decreasing any risk.

 If an identified risk or hazard cannot be eliminated or removed: